 View our COVID-19 Study page, which gives information about your Newcastle University study experience for the academic year 2022-23.

 See our terms and conditions and student complaints information

 Quality and ranking

-- 4th in the UK for graduate prospects in Accounting and Finance – The Complete University Guide 2020
+- Top 20 in the UK for Graduate Prospects in Accounting and Finance – The Complete University Guide 2022

 If you want to become a chartered accountant, it is important to study a degree that is professionally accredited.
 This shows that your degree meets the standards set by the industry, and often means that you do not need to take certain additional exams after you graduate (this is called an ‘exemption’).

 This degree offers a number of exemptions from the examinations of professional bodies, putting you on the fast track to further qualifications in your chosen career.
 Exemptions available to current students include:

 - Chartered Institute of Management Accountants (CIMA)